-The Fayetteville State University Master of Social Work Alumni Association (the Association) exists to advance Fayetteville State University, Department of Social Work, among the general alumni population, and to serve as an advocate for the department.
+The Fayetteville State University Master of Social Work Alumni Association (the Association) exists to advance Fayetteville State University, School of Social Work, among the general alumni population, and to serve as an advocate for the department.
 The goals and objectives of the Fayetteville State University MSW Alumni Association are to:

 ARTICLE III.
 Membership

 Provide Mentorship to Social Work students and prospective social work students